 If possible, group cite checking tasks by the sources you need to check, rather than by footnote number.
 As noted above, you may have several footnotes that refer to the same source.

 Sometimes it can be difficult to determine exactly what your source is (book, report, hearing, treaty, etc.).
 Check the Bluebook Tables and Index for help.
 Check the Bieber Dictionary of Legal Abbreviations for help with abbreviations.
 Use the title of the source as a search query in the law journals library on Westlaw or Lexis and see how it is cited in other articles.

 If you are unsure how to cite to a source, check to see if it has been cited before in a well respected law review.
 This can simply be done by searching for the source as a term (i.e. in quotation marks) in the law journals database on Westlaw or Lexis.
-However, use other attempts at citing only as a guide; always consult the Bluebook.
+However, use other attempts at citing only as a guide; always be sure to consult the Bluebook.